seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 // this will load the data into your session under the name "data" let data = await (await fetch(url)).json();
 ```

+If you'd rather work in a REPL, I have a starter-template for you that already contains the data and it's waiting for you <Link url="https://svelte.dev/repl/1178b686372a457f9994fedff3923ce7?version=3.53.1">over here</Link>.

 With that out of the way, let's dive into our dataset and see what we can learn about it!